beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 ## Cross Entity Field Uniqueness

-A common challenge in building distributed applications is achieving consistency across more than one entity.
-Each entity lives in its own isolated transactional boundary, and it is not possible to execute a single transaction that spans multiple entities.
-This is an important property of distributed architectures as it enables scalability and resilience.
-For example, Kalix can instantiate the entity instances on different nodes to spread the load, but that's only possible if each entity is independent of the others.

-However, in some situations it may be necessary for a particular entity field to be unique across all entities.
+A common challenge in event-sourced applications is called the _Set-Based Consistency Validation_ problem.
+It arises when we need to ensure that a particular field is unique across all entities in the system.
 For example, a user may have a unique identifier (e.g. social security number) that can be used as a unique entity ID, but may also have an email address that needs to be unique across all users in the system.

+In an event-sourced application, the events emitted by an entity are stored in a journal that is optimized for storing events payload without prior knowledge of the structure of the data.
+As such, it is not possible to add a unique constraint.

 A **Choreography Saga** can be implemented as a solution to this challenge.
 In addition to the `UserEntity`, we can implement a second entity to act as a barrier.
 This entity, called the `UniqueEmailEntity`, will be responsible for ensuring that each email address is associated with only one user.
 The unique ID of the `UniqueEmailEntity` will be the email address itself.
 Thus, we can guarantee that there is only one instance of this entity per email.

-When a request to create a new `UserEntity` is received, we first check if the email address is in use by first trying to reserve it using the barrier, the `UniqueEmailEntity`.
+When a request to create a new `UserEntity` is received, we first attempt to reserve the email address using the `UniqueEmailEntity`.
 If it's not already in use, we proceed to create the `UserEntity`.
 Once the `UserEntity` has been created, the `UniqueEmailEntity` is marked as CONFIRMED.
 If the email address is already in use, the request to create the `UserEntity` will fail.

 ### Successful Scenario